 - Further, these containers will also be declared separate items in the bill of entry.

 Procedural Formalities for Clearance of Export of COVID-19 Vaccine

 - In case of export of the COVID-19 Vaccine, the Authorized Courier files Courier Shipping Bills with the proper officer of Customs at the airport or Land Customs Station before departure of the flight or another mode of transport.

 - Different forms have been prescribed for the export of documents and other goods.

-- The Authorised Courier is required to present the export goods to the proper officer for inspection, examination and assessment
+- The Authorised Courier must present the export goods to the proper officer for inspection, examination, and assessment.

 Examination Norms for COVID-19 Vaccine exported by courier

 The following examination norms are provided for the export of courier consignments: